Current as of: December 5, 2023 - 06:17

 The required deposit is 25% per person of your selected travel arrangements (minimum £1000 per person or equivalent in booking currency) and the balance of the price of your travel arrangements must be paid at least 133 days before your departure date.
 The deposit is non-refundable, and at 133 days before departure date, our cancellation penalties are 100% of the holiday cost.

-The Exodus group forms part of the ship’s complement (max of approx. 100), enjoying the relaxed, intimate and informal atmosphere, which breaks into smaller groups to facilitate the frequent excursions.
-We offer these cruises in conjunction with our partners Quark Expeditions, and Exodus participants will join an international group, not all of whom have booked through Exodus.
-Occasionally some of these may be younger than 18 years old, the Exodus’ stated minimum age for this trip.
+The Ultramarine takes a maximum capacity of 199 passengers.
+The Exodus group forms part of the ship’s complement, enjoying the relaxed, intimate and informal atmosphere, which breaks into smaller groups to facilitate the frequent excursions.
+We offer these cruises in conjunction with Quark Expeditions and Exodus participants will join an international group, not all of whom have booked through Exodus.
+Occasionally some of these may be younger than 18 years old, our stated minimum age for this trip.

 Adult min age: 18